amanchokshi/EMBERS/README.md

 &nbsp;
 ### Null Test

 In this section we perform a sanity check, to make sure that both our reference antennas have the same performance. `project_pass_healpix.py` projects all satellite passes detected in the reference data to a healpix map.
-The script looks in each ref data file between two dates, and using the corresponding chrono ephem .json files with the channel_map, detects each satellite pass.
-A more complex noise criteria is applied at this stage.
-We slice the power array to the time interval of the satellite pass.
-Using a 3σ threshold, we classify all channels occupied by satellites.
-The remaining channels are considered to be noisy.
-We compute the mean noise (*μ_noise*) and the Median Absolute Deviation (*σ_noise*) and create a noise threshold (*μ_noise + 3σ*).
-Signal above this threshold is considered good, and their corresponding altitude and azimuth are determined from the ephem file.
+The script looks in each ref data file between two dates, and using the corresponding chrono ephem .json files with the window maps, detects each satellite pass.
+We use the arbitrary and noise threshold described in the satellite channel section.
+Signal which pass both thresholds are considered good, and their corresponding altitude and azimuth are determined from the ephem file.
 These are projected to a healpix map.
 The healpix map is rotated by (π/4), so that the cardinal axes (NS, EW), lie on rows of healpix pixels.
 This will be essential when we look at the profiles of the beam shape.
 Two arrays are created - `ref_map` & `ref_map_counter`.
 In `ref_map`, each row represents a healpix pixel, with its values being a list of power from all passes over that pixel. `ref_map_counter` holds a count of the number of passes at each healpix pixel.
 These arrays are saved to an `.npz` file in the `/outputs/null_test` directory.

 ```
 cd ../null_test